 Personal Vows Much like the card exchange, this is a great opportunity to express raw emotion.
 No matter how great an officiant is, they can never express each of your thoughts and feelings as well as you can yourselves.
 Tell the backstory of how you met.
 Get creative or keep it simple, but definitely include them.

-Schedule Enough Time The one thing that prevents a wedding film from being its best is a lack of time.
+Schedule Enough Time This is one of the most important wedding tips.
+The one thing that prevents a wedding film from being its best is a lack of time.
 If you try to squeeze everything into 6 hours, the day will be incredibly rushed.
 With too few hours, things like the first look have to get cut.
 This leaves you with much less footage to use in the film.
 Everyone will also appear stressed.
 I always suggest getting at least 8-10 hours of coverage.
 The biggest squeeze generally happens between preps and the ceremony.
 Even if you’re going over time on the pre-ceremony, the ceremony will still start as scheduled.
 If you’re rushing to get to the venue then the videographers won’t be able to capture the details or the guests arriving because they’ll be too busy setting up.